sebeid4556/DQMT-Database/README.md

 # DQMT-Database
-This application is a database for monster in DQMT (Dragon Quest Monsters Terry's Wonderland 3D) Select the monster from the left to see their stats in the main window.
+This application is a database for monster in DQMT (Dragon Quest Monsters Terry's Wonderland 3D)
 ![Alt text](screenshot/demo.gif)

 # How to Use